A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 perimeter

 A perimeter limits the copying, transfer, or retrieval of data across a boundary in the cloud.
 A perimeter can be put around data collections and workspaces to limit the data that can be moved or copied outside.
-Once data is inside a perimeter, it can only be accessed from cloud environments in workspaces inside that perimeter.
+Once data is inside a perimeter, it can only be accessed from cloud apps in workspaces inside that perimeter.

 perimeter policy